minprog/prog-project/info/10 Syllabus.md

 Some types of feedback are pre-arranged in this course:

 - you'll be assigned a mentor, who will discuss your project with you and one fellow student, once a week
-- in the first week, you should receive approval (via this website) for your project proposal and design document; this approval is required to continue the course
+- in the first days, you should receive approval (via this website) for your project proposal and design document; this approval is required to continue the course
 - the daily standups include many different activities that allow you to receive feedback from your fellow students
 - you may get a few "issues" entered for your GitHub project by the staff, usually regarding problems with your repository; make sure to resolve these issues immediately

 It is your own responsibility in this course to make sure you get the feedback you need.
 In particular, make sure that you get some feedback on your documents long before the approval deadline!
 In cases of conflicting feedback, always ask your instructor for a definitive answer.
-If you can't find your instructor, [make an appointment](https://calendly.com/stgm/project).
+If you can't find your instructor, [send an e-mail](mailto:help@mprog.nl).

 ## Assessment

 During the project, you will use a single public GitHub repository to keep your "work product" and work towards the final version of your project.
 The repository will ultimately contain your product, final report, process book, and any materials needed to assess your project results.
 Your grade for this course will be determined on the basis of five criteria of equal weight:

 *Solution* --- To what extent does your project implement the features as agreed upon, and is it useful for your intended audience?
-The solution will be graded primarily on usefulness and coherence.
+The final solution will be graded primarily on usefulness and coherence.

 *Interaction design* --- To what extent is your project consistent with good practices as described by the platform vendor as well as what you've learned elsewhere in the course?
-Grading will be done on things like pleasant and consistent design, ease of use and prevention of errors.
+Grading will be done on things like consistent design, obvious navigation, ease of use and prevention of errors.

 *Process* --- To what extent have you followed a rigorous design and development process and have you worked with others to enhance your and their learning?
-The process will be graded on evaluation of rigor as evidenced in your process book, and on the cleanlyness of your repository and commit history (commit every day!).
+The process will be graded on evaluation of rigor as evidenced in your process book, your daily commits and your documentation of code reviews.

 *Final report* --- To what extent have you clearly documented your project, the design, and your understanding of the chosen topic?
-The report will be graded on axes of clarity and thoroughness.
+The final report will be graded on axes of clarity and thoroughness.
+The main goal of the report is to provide a clear overview of your project and its code.

 *Code* --- To what extent is your code well-designed and readable?
-The code quality will be graded using a code quality rubric that will also be used during code reviews.
+The code quality will be graded  on the tidyness and conformity of your repository and using a code quality rubric that you can retrieve on this website.

 On each of these criteria, you will receive a grade 1--5: